Skip to the main content.

 • over-specifying

-Setting requirements allows the team to stay within the scope of the project.
-It’s easy for teams to lose focus on the big picture, but it’s SE’s job to realign the focus.
+Setting requirements helps the team stay within the project's scope.
+It’s easy for teams to lose sight of the big picture, but it’s the systems engineer’s job to realign focus.

-The SE is the “glue” between the functional elements of a system as well as the gatekeeper of the architectural intent and subsequent project realization.
-Without a qualified person active in this role, the team struggled, and this struggle is only magnified as the size and complexity of the system grow.
+The systems engineer is the “glue” between the system's functional elements and the gatekeeper of the architectural intent and its subsequent project realization.
+Without a qualified person in this role, the team struggled, and this struggle is only magnified as the system's size and complexity grow.
 At some point, without SE, large-scale systems simply become unrealizable.

 Read More